A high-order shock capturing discontinuous Galerkin-finite-difference hybrid method for GRMHD: Numerical results

 In the region $0.8 \leq r \leq 1$, the solution transitions continuously and exponentially (i.e., transitions such that the logarithms of the pressure and density are linear functions of $r$).
 The fluid begins threaded with a uniform magnetic field with Cartesian components

 The magnetic field causes the blast wave to expand non-axisymmetrically.
 For all simulations we use a time step size $\Delta t=10^{-2}$ and an SSP RK3 time integrator.

 We evolve the blast wave to time $t=4.0$ on a grid of $64\times 64 \times 1$ elements covering a cube of extent $[-6, 6]^3$ using a P$_2$ DG-FD scheme and on a grid of $32\times32\times1$ using a P$_5$ DG-FD scheme.
 With these choices the resolution when using FD everywhere is comparable to what FD codes use for this test.
 We apply periodic boundary conditions in all directions, since the explosion does not reach the outer boundary by $t=4.0$.
 Figure~\ref{fig:BlastWave} shows the logarithm of the rest-mass density at time $t=4.0$, at the end of evolutions using the P$_2$ (left) and P$_5$ (right) DG-FD schemes.
 The increased resolution of a high-order scheme is clear when comparing the P$_2$ and P$_5$ solutions in the interior region of the blast wave.
 It is not clear that going to even higher order would be useful in this problem since to maintain the same time step size we would need to decrease the number of elements.
 Furthermore, as we can already see by comparing the P$_2$ and P$_5$ schemes, a greater area of the P$_5$ solution is using FD, though it is difficult to determine what overall effect this has, especially since high-order FD schemes could be used.
+We show the percentage of elements using FD instead of DG at the final time in table~\ref{tab:blast wave subcell percentage}.
+As expected, the percentage of elements using FD decreases as the number of elements is increased.